The Historic Preservation Plan

 October 10, 2018 Historic Preservation Plan Advisory Committee Meeting 5

-The Historic Preservation Plan Advisory Committee will hold its fifth meeting on Wednesday, October 10, 2018 at 5:00 pm in Room 351 of the City-County Building, 210 Martin Luther King Jr. Blvd.
-The Advisory Committee will discuss strategies related to the goals and objectives they previously endorsed.
+The Historic Preservation Plan Advisory Committee held its fifth meeting on Wednesday, October 10, 2018 at 5:00 pm in Room 351 of the City-County Building, 210 Martin Luther King Jr. Blvd.
+The Advisory Committee discussed strategies related to the goals and objectives they previously endorsed.
 The draft list of strategies reflects those things the City is already doing, suggestions from public meetings, and ideas from staff and consultants.
 It is meant to be a list of strategies to facilitate the Committee's discussion and is not a list of recommendations.

 |Historic District Ordinance Revisions|

 Madison's five local historic districts each have their own ordinance requirements for additions, alterations, and new construction.
 Some of these ordinances are over 40 years old, and have not been modified since they were created.
 This process will analyze the historic resources in each district, examine successes and challenges, evaluate current ordinances, and propose new or revised ordinance language.

 Landmarks Ordinance Review Committee Meeting (LORC) - June 29, 2017

 Meeting Outcomes and Findings - August 14, 2017

 Meeting Outcomes & Findings - September 14, 2017

 University Heights - October 30, 2017

 Marquette Bungalows - December 7, 2017